suntruck/suntruck-react-todo-list/readme.md

-This a project for vercel uploading
+This a project for vercel uploading.
+Currently this is a config automatically with the virtual application.